-- HDR Art works best when shooting with the camera mounted on a tripod. - Anti shake correction performed to compensate for camera movement while shooting with this function results in an image area that is narrower than normal. - The desired HDR Art effect may not be attained if the camera or subject moves during shooting. - Depending on shooting conditions and image composition, this BEST SHOT scene may not be able to produce the desired result.
+- HDR Art works best when shooting with the camera mounted on a tripod. - Shooting with this BEST SHOT scene makes the shooting range narrower than normal - The desired HDR Art effect may not be attained if the camera or subject moves during shooting. - Depending on shooting conditions and image composition, this BEST SHOT scene may not be able to produce the desired result.